 Every penny, and I mean every penny must be accounted for when given to the woman in this relationship.
 If it cannot be accounted for then the emotional and even physical abuse ensues and consequences are handed out.
 This many involve being given less money for basic necessities or being forced to beg for money.
+India’s Best place for spectacles online shopping eyeglasses and sunglasses.
 The feeling of being trapped in the house with no money for gas, food or transportation is crippling and women in this type of relationship stick to this rule or they know they will suffer the consequences

 No Bank Accounts